Defining DAS Solutions Types

 Connecting to radio and cell towers inside a building can often be a challenge because the materials used in construction block RF signals.

-When you want your customers and employees to be able to maintain a reliable cell signal inside your building, you often need to install a distributed antenna system (Cellular DAS).
-When you want your buildings to be safer, you need a Public Safety Radio (PSR DAS) system that boosts in-building emergency responder radio coverage (ERRC).
+When you want your customers and employees to be able to maintain a reliable cell signal inside your building, you often need to install a cellular distributed antenna system (Cellular DAS).
+When you want your buildings to be safer, you need a public safety distributed antenna system (PSR DAS) that boosts in-building emergency responder radio coverage (ERRC).

-But there are four different types of DAS that you might install to suit each of those needs: passive DAS, active DAS, hybrid DAS, and digital DAS.
+But there are four different types of DAS that you might install to suit each of those signal boosting needs: passive DAS, active DAS, hybrid DAS, and digital DAS.

 We will describe each system below so you can learn more about the right one for your building.